Magellan expedition: Moluccas

 The ships finally reached the Moluccas on 8 November, when they reached the island of Tidore.
 They were greeted by the island's leader, al-Mansur (known to the officers by the Spanish name Almanzor).
 Almanzor was a friendly host to the men, and readily claimed loyalty to the king of Spain.
 A trading post was established in Tidore and the men set about purchasing massive quantities of cloves in exchange for goods such as cloth, knives, and glassware.

 Around 15 December, the ships attempted to set sail from Tidore, laden with cloves.
 But the Trinidad, which had fallen into disrepair, was found to be taking on water.
 The departure was postponed while the men, aided by the locals, attempted to find and repair the leak.
-When these attempts were unsuccessful, it was decided that the Victoria would leave for Spain via a western route, and that the Trinidad would remain behind for some time to be refitted, before heading back to Spain by an eastern route, involving an overland passage across the American continent.
+When these attempts were unsuccessful, it was decided that the Victoria would leave for Spain via a western route, and that the Trinidad would remain behind for some time to be refitted, before heading back to Spain by an eastern route, involving an overland passage across the American continent in the area of the Isthmus of Panama.
 Several weeks later, Trinidad departed and attempted to return to Spain via the Pacific route.
 This attempt failed.
 Trinidad was captured by the Portuguese, and was eventually wrecked in a storm while at anchor under Portuguese control.